How to Start a Blog in 2020

 17th Avenue

 If you love classic and sophisticated, 17th Avenue is for you.
 This was actually a recent discovery for me but already a favorite!
 Highly recommended for lifestyle and beauty bloggers, as well as for personal blogs.
-My other blog, Chasing Dreams, is designed with a theme from 17th Avenue.
-Love their themes!

 6. Get those essential pages up.